 “Uncle, You Don’t Look Like a Rapido Captain”

 My first customer was a teenage boy.
 He hesitated when he saw me.
 I was dressed casually, in a long-sleeved polo T-shirt, jeans, and Crocs.
-I did not look like what he expected a Rapido captain to look like.

 When I nudged him gently, he hopped on.